solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 ### Azure Database for MySQL overview

-The Azure Portal resource overview provides a great overview of the MySQL metrics.
-This high-level dashboard provides insight on the typical database monitoring counters, like CPU, IO, Query Count, etc.
+The Azure Portal resource overview excellent overview of the MySQL metrics.
+This high-level dashboard provides insight into the typical database monitoring counters, like CPU, IO, Query Count, etc.

 ![][33]